GeorgeA25/GeorgeA25/README.md

 Hi there 👋

-I'm George, a junior software developer who's been doing coding courses to get into the world of tech and to improve as a developer by working on projects to apply ths skills I learned and apply them to making real-world applications.
+I'm George, a junior software developer who's been doing coding bootcamps to get into the world of tech and to improve as a developer by working on projects to apply ths skills I learned and apply them to making real-world applications.

 ---